spawnmarvel/quickguides/eventhub/ReadmeAmqp2EventHub2ServiceBus.md

 ## Steps

-This is for test, it is best to use VPN / ExpressRoute or use a Private access with a private link.
+:warning: :warning: This is for test, it is best to use VPN / ExpressRoute or use a Private access with a private link.
 But we are testing scenario mentioned above:

 * Third-Party Integration: A third party uses RabbitMQ as a broker, and wants to send their data to us, but they are outside our organization.
 We can provide them with SAS Key giving them access to a limited set of Azure Service Bus queues where they can forward their messages to.